 If you’re just joining us, here’s what we’ve covered so far…

 In the first two episodes, we discussed what really counts as digital marketing.
-We covered how B2B strategies differ from B2C, and the particular questions a business should ask before starting any digital campaigns.
+We covered how B2B strategies differ from B2C, and

 Our third episode touched on common reasons why marketers tend to fall short of their lead-gen goals with trade shows.
 We also covered how an email newsletter and marketing plan can make or break your results there.
 Tracking every lead – digitally – is the real key to success there.